 - 1 teaspoon salt

 - ½ teaspoon freshly ground black pepper

-- 14 ounces coconut milk light or regular
+- 14 ounces canned coconut milk,

-- 14.5 ounces canned diced tomatoes
+- 14.5 ounces canned diced tomatoes, regular or fire-roasted

 - 16 ounces tomato sauce